Frequently Asked Questions

 Do you accept insurance?

-As a Licensed Mental Health Counselor Associate (LMHCA), I am not yet paneled with insurance.
-Clients who choose to work with me typically submit a superbill to their insurance company for reimbursement, if their insurance company covers services provided by an LMHCA.
-If you would like to access your out-of-network benefits, I recommend calling your insurance company to find out what your out-of-network mental health benefits are and if they reimburse claims for services provided by an LMHCA.
-Some questions you may want to ask:
+As a private pay practitioner, I do not bill insurance directly.
+Clients who work with me submit superbills to their insurance company for reimbursement.
+If you would like to access your out-of-network benefits, I recommend calling your insurance company to find out what your mental health benefits are.
+Some helpful questions you may want to ask:

 Does my policy include outpatient mental health benefits?
 If yes, is telehealth also included in my benefits?